 Armor Materials & Technology

-The ballistic panels used in bullet proof vests can be made up of different materials, depending on the manufacturer.
+The ballistic panels used in bulletproof vests can be made up of different materials, depending on the manufacturer.
 Body armor must past specific tests before it can be sold, so the different materials should all provide the same minimum levels of protection.
-Unfortunately this is not always the situation, as some types of body armor, such as Zylon, have been shown to fail after short periods of use.
-After its release Zylon was shown to degrade rapidly by independent tests, and this led to the recall of all Zylon based bullet proof vests in 2005.
-When purchasing body armor you should always unsure that it is made from trusted, high quality materials such as those listed below.
+Unfortunately, this is not always the situation, as some types of body armor, such as Zylon, have been shown to fail after short periods of use.
+After its release, Zylon was shown to degrade rapidly by independent tests, and this led to the recall of all Zylon based bullet proof vests in 2005.
+When purchasing body armor you should always ensure that it is made from trusted, high-quality materials such as those listed below.

 Aramids are generally formed by a reaction between an amine group and a carboxylic group, which creates an AABB polymer.
 This liquid chemical blend is then made into its solid form by spinning it together with sulfuric acid, which when cooled can be made into a fiber, powder or pulp.

 Kevlar®® has gone through several stages of development since first being introduced in the 1970's.
 The first version, Kevlar®® 29, was a revolutionary step for body armor, as it allowed for the production of protective panels that were both flexible and also easily concealable.
 This meant DuPont™ could now produce a piece of body armor that was lightweight, and that could be worn comfortably by people on a day to day basis.
 DuPont™ continued to develop Kevlar®® for use in body armor, and in 1988 they released their second version, know as Kevlar®® 129.
 This improved version was even lighter than Kevlar®® 29, and offered increased ballistic protection for the wearer, including protection against high energy rounds from weapons like a 9mm FMJ.